-Third, Get Carter, 1971, starring Michael Caine and the City of Newcastle.
+Third, Get Carter, starring Michael Caine and the City of Newcastle.
 Made this movie last on my list because it deserves two paragraphs, being the British noir classic that it is…

 The Movie Overall: Not quite sure why the filmmakers transplanted novelist Ted Lewis’s story from his original setting in Lincolnshire (Lewis’s birthplace), to Tyneside, but since it’s the classic story of the Anti-Hero’s Revenge, which works anytime, anyplace, it does fine here.
 Michael Caine’s a little podgy but quick with his reflexes and still a treat for the ladies.
 Lots of sex and violence, lots of local atmosphere, local faces, and landmarks like Tyne Bridge, the Newcastle Racecourse and, of course, the carpark across the Tyne River.

-The Carpark in Gateshead Scene: By a stroke of luck Get Carter is being streamed on Criterion this month so I watched the entire movie, then to make sure, watched the carpark scene twice more in order to understand why it so sticks in the mind.
+The Carpark in Gateshead Scene: By a stroke of luck Get Carter was just streamed on Criterion so I watched the entire movie, then to make sure, watched the carpark scene twice more in order to understand why it so sticks in the mind.
 Because it does, you know, even though I’m not a fan of movies like this.
 I guess it’s because there’s rather a high elegance to this scene that contrasts with all the mundaneness and phony poshness around it… Very arty, but a genuine statement.
 Or maybe it’s just because I like watching Michael Caine get all riled up.